Philipbear/reverse_search/README.md

 Chimeric spectra are ubiquitous in MS/MS data, which compromises the quality and reliability of MS/MS matching-based metabolite annotation.
 Reverse spectral search is a simple yet overlooked solution to chimeric spectra.

-Here, we enhanced the reverse search by introducing a penalty factor to unmatched peaks, which substantially increases the number of spectral matches while maintaining rigorous quality control.
+Here, we enhanced the reverse search by introducing a penalty factor to unmatched peaks, which increases the number of spectral matches while maintaining rigorous quality control.

 <table>
 <tr>